jaywes222/Phamacore_Cloud/README.md

 - **Zod**: A TypeScript-first schema declaration and validation library.
 - **Axios**: A promise-based HTTP client for making API requests.
 - **React Toastify**: For displaying toast notifications.
+- **Ant Design Icons**: Pre-designed icons for a professional look.
 - **Tailwind CSS**: For styling the application.
 - **Vite**: A fast build tool and development server.